nirui/sshwifty/README.md

 SSHWIFTY_TLSCERTIFICATEKEYFILE
 ```

-The option they represented is corresponded to their counterpart in the
+The option they represented is corresponded to their counterparts in the
 configuration file.

-Notice: When you use environment variables to configure Sshwifty, then only one
+Notice: When you use environment variables to configure Sshwifty, only one
 Sshwifty HTTP server is then allowed.
 There is no way to setup mulitple servers
-here.
-If you need to serve on multiple ports, use configuration file instead.
+by using this method.
+If you need to serve on multiple ports, use configuration
+file instead.

 Be aware: An invalid value inside following environment variables will cause
 the value to be reset to default during configuration parsing without warning: